 A locality competes to participate in the program by submitting a proposal to survey historic properties, prepare national register nominations, or develop preservation plans for its jurisdiction.
 The department will match the amount of money the locality is willing to commit for the project.
-Department staff will assume the administrative burden of the project by hiring a consultant to do the work and, through its field offices, closely monitor the project to ensure it meets the needs and expectations of both the locality and the department.
+Department staff will assume the administrative burden of the project by hiring a consultant to do the work, and through our field offices closely monitor the project.
+Projects need to meet the expectations of the locality and the department.

 How long has the program been available to Virginia localities?

 The cost share program was launched in 1991, with over 100 localities participating to date.

 How does the program assist local governments?